-Target implementation pate: June 2025 Completion Date STATUS: On Schodulo Recommendation #15 By when? (month and year) What Will Be Done?
-Planned Actual Notes To ensure the accuracy of key data fields in the Parks and Recreation Staff is analyzing the online registration software provider Department's (Parks & Rec) recreation program management software.
-Step 1: Evaluate online registration software that best meets currently as part of Step 1.
-Staff has provided training on the raiks & Rec Siluulu. the departments goals and objectives June 2023 current online registration software and will continue to - provide training as noted in Step 2 (most recent recreation Develop automated controls, where possible, to ensure that retreation training classes were held in April 2023).
-However, there is a stan enter program information in the recreation program management possibility that staff will determine that the online registration software consistently and accurately; and software provider needs to change.
-If that is the Develop policies and procedures that require Area Managers to regularly recommendation the completion date will be extended review program information captured in Parks & Rec's recreation annrovimately one to two years, which would be the time program management software-such as dates, season, and class status, Step 2.
-Formatice ommer egistiation and permitting software step 2: Formalize online registration and permitting software June 2023 neressary to issue a request for proposals identify a winning among others-for consistency and accuracy.
-These policies and נרמוחותצי וחנס הפסמרתחפתר ותצנרמכנוסתצ Broncer and negotiate a contract of that occurs undated procedures should specify how Area Managers should select data entries proposer, and negotiate a contract.
-It drac occurs, aparted for review, require this review to be documented, and identify corrective nanning matchais woard be treated to address new actions where necessary.
-(Priority #2) או מרבממו בא אונו ז אוופא מיזווווב ובצואנו מנוטוז אבו אוכב או מאומבי .
+Target Implementation Date: June 2023 Completion Date STATUS: On Schodulo Recommendation #15 Action Stebs By when? (month and year) What Will Be Done?
+Planned Actual Notes To ensure the accuracy of key data fields in the Parks and Recreation Staff is analyzing the online registration software provider s & Rec) recreation program management software, Step 1: Evaluate online registration software that best meets - currently as part of Step 1.
+Staff has provided training on the Pairks & Rec Should: the departments goals and objectives June 2023 current online registration software and will continue to - provide training as noted in Step 2 (most recent recreation the faster management in the second in the second in the second training classes were held in April 2023).
+However, there is a stati effet pi ografit informatoki pod possibility that staff will determine that the online registration Develop policion and propoduron that require Area Managers to requirely software provider needs to change.
+If that is the review program information contured in Darke 8 Darks to regularly recommendation, the completion date will be extended normalize online registration and permitting softwar Step 2: Formalize online registration and permitting software approximately one to two years, which would be the time among others-for consistency and accuracy.
+These policies and trainings into Department Instructions June 2023 necessary to issue a request for proposals, identify a winning proposer, and negotiate a contract.
+If that occurs, updated for reliant social the reliant to be determined and identify contact in training materials would be created to address new ior review, require dins review to be documented, and identify corrective procedures with a new online registration service provider. actions where hecessary; (Ethority #2)

-Target Implementation Date: October 2022 Artion Stens Completion Date STATUS: Complete Recommendation #16 By when? (month and year) What Will Be Done?
+Target Implementation Date: October 2022 Action Stans Completion Date CTATUS: Complete Recommendation #16 By when? (month and year) and oat complete What Will Be Done?
 Planned Actual Notes To ensure that staff are adequately trained on how to enter program Recommendations 14 and 16, which call for establishing information into its recreation program management software, the Parks naming conventions for department-wide programs and and Recreation Department should: Step 1: ActiveNet annual refresher and new user training October 2022 October 2022 annual new user and refresher ActiveNet trainings for employees, was implemented in October 2022.
-This training Provide an updated (current) training on its recreation program will continue annually for new users and reoccurring user to management software to all users that includes documenting the ensure staff compliance with registration and permitting appropriate program name, primary program instructor, and noting the policies and procedures. the department established a Super appropriate activity status; and Step 7.
-Active Net annual refresher and new user training Ortober 2022 October 2022 User committee as an on-going resource for staff.
-The Super User committee is comprised of staff across the department Annually provide a recreation program management software refresher who are highly experienced users of ActiveNet and available to training to all users.
+This training Provide an updated (current) training on its recreation program will continue annually for new users and reoccurring user to management software to all users that includes documenting the ensure staff compliance with registration and permitting appropriate program name, primary program instructor, and noting the policies and procedures. the department established a Super appropriate activity status; and Cten 7.
+ActiveNet annual refrecher and new user training October 2022 October 2022 User committee as an on-going resource for staff.
+The Super סובף בי הינועבועבו מוווממו וכוו כזוכו מוומ ווכש מזכו נומווווונ 000000 2022 User committee is comprised of staff across the department Annually provide a recreation program management software refresher who are highly experienced users of ActiveNet and available to training to all users.
 (Priority #3) assist department staff with day-to-day questions and issues.